 Living History Farms urges guests to do their part when visiting and to follow CDC guidance to prevent the spread of infectious diseases by wearing a mask or face covering, maintaining a safe distance between yourself and other groups; washing your hands often with soap and water for at least 20 seconds; avoiding touching your eyes, nose, and mouth; covering your mouth and nose when you cough or sneeze; and most importantly, staying home if you feel sick.

 All guests are strongly recommended to check their temperature at home before coming to Living History Farms.
 Again, if you are not feeling well, please stay home and plan to visit at a later time.

-As of July 27, 2020, all guests are required to wear masks when touring Living History Farms and maintain proper social distancing.
+At this time, all guests are required to wear masks when touring Living History Farms and maintain proper social distancing.
 All of our staff and volunteers are required to do this.
 Exceptions will be made for children under 2 and those with medical conditions that prevent them from wearing a mask.
-If you do not have a mask at home, they are available for purchase at the MarketPlace Museum Store.
+If you do not have a mask, they are available for purchase at the MarketPlace Museum Store.

 Living History Farms urges those who are part of a high-risk population, such as the elderly and people with underlying conditions, to take extra caution and follow CDC guidance for those at higher risk of serious illness.

 The snack shop at the Flynn Mansion will allow one family/group at a time to purchase snacks.
 Please remain outside on the deck area to be invited in after the previous group exits.
 Hours will be posted and we will offer pre-packaged food and snack items only.

 All retail purchases will take place in the MarketPlace Museum Store.
 We hope to offer retail purchases again at Greteman’s General Store next season.